 Once the recordings have been checked we will contact you with the outcome.
-TCBC will supply a standard form for all CCTV Subject Access Requests made under the Data Protection Act.
+TCBC will supply a standard form for all CCTV Subject Access Requests made under the General Data Protection Regulation.
 These will be subject to a fee.

 Where is the CCTV room located?

 This information is not available to the public.

 No. Torfaen County Borough Council runs the CCTV centre, although we do work in partnership with other agencies including Gwent Police.
 Police Officers are allowed 24/7 access to view footage

 We operate 24 hours a day, 7 days a week, 365 days a year.